Shinjan-saha/EC593-Digital-Signal-Proccessing-Lab/EXP2/Subtraction/README.md

-# Addition of 2 Discrete Signal
+# Subtraction of 2 Discrete Signal

 ## Code